-This is Sheila, she has been making Cornish pasties since she was a child and now 82 years young Sheila makes pasties for her family and friends every Saturday without fail!
-Sheila lives in Constantine (a small village in west Cornwall) where the Frugi brand was born and has been following the companies successes over the past 11 years.
+This is Sheila, she has been making Cornish pasties since she was a child and now at 85 years young Sheila makes pasties for her family and friends every Saturday without fail!
+Sheila lives in Constantine (a small village in west Cornwall) where the Frugi brand was born and has been following the company’s success over the past 14 years.

-With our Spring Summer 2016 collection taking inspiration from all things Cornish we thought there was nothing more Cornish than a Cornish Pasty to whet your appetite in anticipation of the launch…
+With our Spring Summer 2019 collection taking inspiration from the beautiful Isles of Scilly and it being St Piran’s day today (5th March), we thought there was nothing more Cornish than a Cornish Pasty to whet your appetite!

 Here is a video of Sheila’s crimping technique if you’d like to see it 🙂